Guide to the Casino House Edge

 Let’s assume you place 37 wagers with a total of £37, betting £1 on every outcome.
 If you hit red you can win at least 18 bets, while the remaining ones lose.
 This approach gives you a return of £36 from your initial £37 investment.
 You can’t get the entire £37 back because of a 2.7% casino house edge.

 This difference in odds applies in other roulette versions, too.
 American Roulette consists of two zeros.
 By following the example above, you can expect to win £36 with a £38 investment.
 Doing your calculations, you’ll notice that this version has a staggering 5.26% house edge.
+Learn all you need to know about the game of roulette with our how to play roulette guide which takes you from beginner to professional.

 The good news is, some games have more favourable odds.